yukino-app/site/wiki/content/developers/contribution.md

 ## Before-hand

 -   I appreciate any contributions to any of the repository and every single feedback.
 And don't feel bad if your issue or pull request was closed. 🙂
 -   Always check if it the right repository before opening an issue or a pull request.
+You can check for the correct repository [here](./repos.md).
 -   Check if there is a similar issue or a pull request before committing.
 -   Refer similar or other issues or pull requests if it's your first time.